 Keeping a child’s personal health record

-You are encouraged to organize and keep a personal record of the child’s medical information.
+You are encouraged to organize and keep a personal record of your child’s medical information.
 The doctor will help you create this.
 That way, as the child enters adulthood, he or she has a clear, written history of the diagnosis, the treatment given, and the doctor’s recommendations about the schedule for follow-up care.
-ASCO offers forms to help create a treatment summary to keep track of the cancer treatment your child receives and develop a survivorship care plan once treatment is completed.
+ASCO offers forms to help keep track of the cancer treatment your child receives and develop a survivorship care plan when treatment is completed.